ROAP 2020 Finals – 11 December 2020

 The ROAP Finals will bring to a close the inaugural editions of our advanced remote oral advocacy and cross-examination courses, by featuring the most persuasive and skilled participants on each course.

-Join them on the afternoon CET of Friday 11 December for a dazzling display of remote oral advocacy, before a panel of world class arbitrators: The Honorable Charles N. Brower (President), Wendy Miles QC and Professor Stephan W. Schill; their short bios follow below.
+Join them on Friday 11 December from 1pm to 5.30pm London time / 2pm – 6.30pm CET for a dazzling display of remote oral advocacy, before a panel of world-class arbitrators: The Honorable Charles N. Brower (President), Wendy Miles QC and Professor Stephan W. Schill; their short bios follow below.

 The finals will also be an opportunity to remember the late Professor David D. Caron, after whom the ROAP 2020 cohort has been named.
 Find out more about him below.